TBD54566975/web5-js/CONTRIBUTING.md

 **Publishing Releases**

-Whenever ready, project maintainers will just merge the [Version Packages PR](https://github.com/TBD54566975/tbdex-js/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+%22Version+Packages%22+) when you are ready to publish the new versions!
+Project maintainers will just merge the [Version Packages PR](https://github.com/TBD54566975/web5-js/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+%22Version+Packages%22+) when it's ready to publish the new versions!

 When these PRs are merged to main we will automatically publish to NPM and create corresponding git tags with the changelog notes, and mirror each tag to a GitHub release per package.